-In this article, we'll look at some ways to control the drum kit volume in places of worship by using electronic drums without missing anything.
+In this article, we'll look at some ways to control the drum kit volume when drumming for worship by using electronic drums without missing anything.

 The Ten Benefits Of Using V-Drums for Worship